Map Snapshot

 The lack of a notch in the second rectrix is considered an important field mark to distinguish the adult male Allen's hummingbird from rufous hummingbird, particularly the hard to distinguish green-backed variety.[4]
 The breeding seasons and ranges are common factors used to differentiate between the two species in a particular geographical area.
 Allen's hummingbirds breed mainly along coastal forests and shrub areas from California to Oregon.[3]

 Compared to other hummingbird species, the Allen's Hummingbird has a comparably shorter lifespan.
-They typically live between three to five years, with the oldest recorded Allen’s hummingbird being at least 5 years and 11 months old.[3][5]
+They typically live between three and five years, with the oldest recorded Allen's hummingbird being at least 5 years and 11 months old.[3][5]

 Taxonomy